Eimatsu/photo-picker-plus-android/PhotoPickerConfiguration.md

 Configuration builder
 ====

 The Configuration builder allows you to choose which services (local and remote) your application is going to use.
-Local services included are: Camera media, All media, Last photo taken, Last video captured, Take photo and Record video.
-Remote supported services include: Google+, Google Drive, SkyDrive, Facebook, Instagram, Flickr, Picasa, Dropbox and YouTube.
+Local services included are: Camera media, All media, Last photo taken, Last video captured, Record video and Take photo.
+Remote supported services include: Google+, Google Drive, SkyDrive, Facebook, Instagram, Flickr, Picasa, YouTube and Dropbox.
 All options in Configuration builder are required for appropriately setting up the services, except <code>isMultiPicker(false)</code>, which is optional, with false as a default value, <code>supportImages(true)</code> with true as a default value, <code>supportVideos(true)</code> with true as a default value and <code>configUrl(url)</code>.
 If you want to use multipicking feature you should set <code>isMultiPicker(true)</code> option in the Configuration builder.
 <code>configUrl(url)</code> option must be initialized in the Configuration builder if you want to get the service list from a server.
-If you want to browse images only, you should set <code>supportVideos(false)</code> and if you want to browse videos only you should set <code>supportImages(false)</code> option in the Configuration builder accordingly.
 When started for the first time the app displays the initialized local and remote services, while on the second run it shows the complete list of services retrieved from the server if <code>configUrl(url)</code> option is initialized.

 <pre><code>
+    Map<AccountType, DisplayType> map = new HashMap<AccountType, DisplayType>();
+	  	map.put(AccountType.INSTAGRAM, DisplayType.LIST);

 		PhotoPickerConfiguration config = new PhotoPickerConfiguration.Builder(
 				getApplicationContext())
 				.isMultiPicker(true)
-        .supportVideos(false)
-        .accountList(AccountType.FACEBOOK, AccountType.INSTAGRAM)
-        .localMediaList(LocalMediaType.ALL_MEDIA, LocalMediaType.TAKE_PHOTO)
+				.defaultAccountDisplayType(DisplayType.LIST)
+		  .accountDisplayType(map)
+				.accountList(AccountType.FLICKR, AccountType.DROPBOX,
+						AccountType.INSTAGRAM, AccountType.GOOGLE,
+						AccountType.YOUTUBE)
+				.localMediaList(LocalServiceType.ALL_MEDIA,
+						LocalServiceType.CAMERA_MEDIA,
+						LocalServiceType.RECORD_VIDEO,
+						LocalServiceType.LAST_VIDEO_CAPTURED)
 				.configUrl(ConfigEndpointURLs.SERVICES_CONFIG_URL)
-        .build();
+				.supportImages(true).supportVideos(true).build();
 		PhotoPicker.getInstance().init(config);
 </code></pre>